causecode/nucleus/README.md

-# Core Plugin
+# Nucleus Plugin

 ## By CauseCode Technologies Pvt.
 Ltd.

-* This plugin is used as the base of every project.
+* This plugin is used as the base plugin of every project.

 ## Basic Domain Hierarchy